Massive Choice, Ample Tasks (MaChAmp): A Toolkit for Multi-task Learning in NLP: Acknowledgments

 \section{Acknowledgments}

-This research was supported by an Amazon Research Award, an STSM in the Multi3Generation COST action (CA18231) and Nvidia corporation for sponsoring Titan GPUs.
+We would like to thank Anouck Braggaar, Max M\"{u}ller-Eberstein and Kristian Nørgaard Jensen for testing development versions.
+Furthermore, we thank Rik van Noord for his participation in the video, and providing an early use-case for \name{}~\cite{van-noord-etal-2020-character}.
+This research was supported by an Amazon Research Award, an STSM in the Multi3Generation COST action (CA18231), a visit supported by COSBI, grant 9063-00077B (Danmarks Frie Forskningsfond), and Nvidia corporation for sponsoring Titan GPUs.
 We thank the NLPL laboratory and the HPC team at ITU for the computational resources used in this work.